Update The Best Deck Stains 2019

 - Penetrating deck stains are easier to maintain by cleaning and reapplying after 2-3 years.

-- Filming Deck Stains that dry on top of the wood are harder to remove and/or reapply as they are more prone to peeling, wear, flaking, etc.
+- Filming Deck Stains that dry on top of the wood can be harder to remove and/or reapply as they are more prone to peeling, wear, flaking, etc.

 - Not all Deck Stains are penetrating.
 Even when they claim otherwise.